Patrick Sarsfield, 1st Earl of Lucan: Early career: France and England

 There are few surviving records of Sarsfield's early life, although it is generally agreed he was brought up on the family estates at Tully.
 While some biographies claim he was educated at a French military college, there is no evidence for this.

-In the 1670 Treaty of Dover, Charles II agreed to support a French attack on the Dutch Republic, and supply a brigade of 6,000 troops for the French army.
-When the Franco-Dutch War began in 1672, Sarsfield was commissioned into Monmouth's regiment, which formed part of this unit.
-When England left the war in 1674, the Brigade continued to serve in the Rhineland, under Turenne; Sarsfield transferred into a regiment commanded by Irish Catholic Sir George Hamilton.
+In the 1670 Treaty of Dover, Charles II agreed to support a French attack on the Dutch Republic, and supply 6,000 troops for the French army.
+When the Franco-Dutch War began in 1672, Sarsfield was commissioned into his brother-in-law Monmouth's regiment, which formed part of this Brigade.
+Although England left the war in 1674, the Brigade continued to serve in the Rhineland, under Turenne.
+Sarsfield transferred into a regiment commanded by Irish Catholic Sir George Hamilton.

-Sarsfield fought in the battles of Entzheim, Turckheim and Altenheim; he and Hamilton were standing next to Turenne when he was killed by a chance shot at Salzbach in July 1675.
-He remained in France until the war ended in 1678, then returned to London to join a new regiment being recruited by the Earl of Limerick; he was caught up in the Popish Plot, and like other Catholics barred from serving in the military.
+Sarsfield fought at Entzheim, Turckheim and Altenheim; he and Hamilton were standing next to Turenne when he was killed by a chance shot at Salzbach in July 1675.
+He remained in France until the war ended in 1678, then returned to London to join a new regiment being recruited by the Earl of Limerick.
+However, the Popish Plot then resulted in Sarsfield and other Catholics being barred from serving in the military.

-Having lost his career, he was often short of money and became involved in an expensive legal campaign to regain Lucan Manor from the heirs of his brother William, who died in 1675.
+This left him short of money, and Sarsfield became involved in an expensive legal campaign to regain Lucan Manor from the heirs of his brother William, who died in 1675.
 This ultimately proved unsuccessful amid allegations of forged documents, and in 1681 he returned to London, where he made two separate attempts to abduct an heiress and was lucky to escape prosecution.
-Restored to favour when Charles's Catholic brother James became king in 1685, Sarsfield helped suppress the Monmouth Rebellion; he was unhorsed and "wounded in several places" at the decisive Battle of Sedgemoor.
-As James was keen to promote Catholics, this revitalised his military career, and by 1688 he was colonel of a cavalry unit.
+When Charles's Catholic brother James became king in 1685, Sarsfield rejoined the army and fought in the decisive Battle of Sedgemoor, which ended the Monmouth Rebellion.
+James was keen to promote Catholics, whom he viewed as more loyal, and by 1688 Sarsfield was colonel of a cavalry unit.

 After Richard Talbot, 1st Earl of Tyrconnell, was appointed Lord Deputy of Ireland in 1687, he began creating a Catholic-dominated Irish army and political establishment.
 Aware of preparations for invasion by his nephew and son-in-law William of Orange, James sent Sarsfield to Dublin in September to persuade Tyrconnell to provide him with Irish troops.
 This proved unsuccessful, and in November James was deposed by the Glorious Revolution.
-Sarsfield took part in the Wincanton Skirmish, one of the few military actions during the invasion; he remained in England until January when he was allowed to join James in France.
+Sarsfield took part in the Wincanton Skirmish, one of the few military actions during the invasion.
+He remained in England until January when he was allowed to join James in France.